DARQ-Envoy/lendsqr-fe-test/README.md

 ## How to access the live rendering of this project.
 - Clone the repo.
-- Pull the repo to your local repo
 - Run npm install under that repo's directory to install all dependencies
 - run "npm run dev" on your terminal.